As effective as it is in relieving pain symptoms, Aleve isn’t a risk-free medication, especially if you take it with alcohol.

 Treating Hangover

 Alcohol prompts people to urinate more than usual.
 As a result, their bodies lose too much fluid, causing dehydration.
-That dehydration is the reason behind hangovers, as it causes fatigue and headaches.
+Dehydration is one of several factors behind hangovers, along with inflammation and disrupted sleep, and it contributes to the fatigue and headaches.

 Some people prefer to take NSAIDs, including Aleve, to treat the headaches associated with hangovers.
 However, that could cause various medical complications.